-BI 501 Bible Survey

-BI 502 Principles of Exegesis (required of first-year students)
+BI 501 Bible Survey or BI 080 Bible Challenge Exam BI 502 Principles of Exegesis (required of first-year students) PM 502 Christian Vocation and Transformation

 BI 501 Bible Survey is required of first-year students who have not passed the Bible Challenge Exam.
-Students who complete the exam may use the 3 hours for an elective in Bible or Theology/Church History.

-Theology (12 hours)
+Students must have successfully completed BI 502 to earn "exegesis credit" for Bible electives and normally should have completed OT and NT survey courses.

+Bible Courses (12-15 hours)